codeBeamer-Extensions-and-Addons/codebeamer-miro/README.md

 <img src="readmeImg/overview.png" alt="Plugin overview"/>
 </div>

-, which is subsidized by following functionality:
+This is enabled further by:

 -   **Support for self-hosted instances**
     -   Connect to any codebeamer instance